sofyakrainova/Sarcasm_detection/README.md

 Test accuracy: 0.988

 ======== Pre-defined Embeddings =================================
-For this approach we will use pre-trained embeddings from here https://nlp.stanford.edu/projects/glove/ (glove.6B.zip)
+For this approach we will use pre-trained embeddings from here https://nlp.stanford.edu/projects/glove/ (glove.6B.zip) Parameters tuning gives us the next configuration:
+Units1 136, Units2 72, learning_rate 0.001.
 Pretrained embedding vector is bigger than for baseline model, so we need more epochs to train it.
-After 150 eposchs we have:
+After 200 eposchs we have:
-Train accuracy : 0.951
+Train accuracy : 0.922
-Validation accurace: 0.948
+Validation accurace: 0.923
+Test accuracy: 0.926

 ========= LSTM model ==========================================
 Here the simple bidirectional LSTM layer with 3 dense layers.
 Parameters tuning gives us the next configuration: